by Jenna Kalinsky.

-The Mindset of Setting Intentions
+The Power of Setting Intentions Through Writing

 All of those who espouse mindset as the best way for a person to see progress and change talk about setting intentions.